Szaki/JSON2YAML/README.md

     -s, --sort       Sort the key-value pairs during conversion.
     -d, --delete     Delete file(s) after conversion.

 The program uses PyYAML with LibYAML bindings.
-In order to use it, you have to install LibYAML and its bindings for PyYAML.
+In order to use the script, you have to install PyYAML and its LibYAML bindings.

 On Linux: